The annual Small Business Saturday®—as a retail and community event—is anything but small. In fact, Americans spent $17.9 billion last year.

 According to the Small Business Saturday 2022 Consumer Insights Survey, produced by American Express and the National Federation of Independent Business, 72% of shoppers said Small Business Saturday inspires them to shop small and dine at independently-owned restaurants.
 Two-thirds of shoppers also strongly agreed that they will continue shopping small throughout the rest of the holiday season because of it’s impact on their local community.

 On top of this, Mastercard’s Spending Pulse Survey, found that online sales grew 10.6% in 2022 compared to the year before.
 What does this mean for your business on Small Business Saturday this year?
 It means you’ll want to make sure your website is updated and running smoothly.
 You’ll also want to use social media to promote special offers and sales.

 Before the next Thanksgiving weekend, learn everything you’ll need to know to make your Small Business Saturday a success.

-When Is Small Business Saturday 2019 and Why Does It Matter?
+When Is Small Business Saturday 2023 and Why Does It Matter?

-How to Promote and Participate in Small Business Saturday 2019
+How to Promote and Participate in Small Business Saturday 2023

-Small Business Saturday 2019 can be a huge boon for your business.
+Small Business Saturday 2023 can be a huge boon for your business.
 But that’s only if you capitalize on it with the right type of promotion.
-You need to start getting the word out to consumers in your area about your business and that you’ll be open on Small Business Saturday.
+You’ll need to start getting the word out to consumers about your business and that you’ll be open on Small Business Saturday.

 Shop Small Map and Small Business Saturday Logo